protecode-sc/helm-chart/README.md

 `frontend.web.admin`            | Administrator user's email address.     | "admin@bdba.local"
 `frontend.web.erroradmin`       | Error report email receiver.            | ""
 `frontend.web.rootURL`          | Root URL of web service for emails.     | ""
+`frontend.web.vacuumDays`       | Days when to force vacuum the db.       | "sunday"

 `frontend.web.rootURL` is only necessary if it differs from `ingress.host` and `ingress.tls` values.
 By default, URL of the BDBA service is inferred from values specified for Ingress.

+`frontend.web.vacuumDays` accepts days in quite liberal crontab-format.
+Examples are `sunday`, to vacuum only on sunday, `mon,wed,fri,sun` to vacuum on monday, wednesday, friday and sunday and `mon-sun` to vacuum daily.

 #### SMTP configuration